codearachnid/legull/docs/terms-of-service.md

 Registration, Usernames, and Security - ALL
 Usernames, Passwords, and Profiles
-If prompted, Users must provide a valid email address to the Site, at which the User can receive messages.
+If prompted, Users must provide a valid email address to the Site, at which email address the User can receive messages.
 User must also update the Site if that email address changes.
 The Site reserves the right to terminate any User account and/or User access to the Site if a valid email is requested but is not provided by the User.
 If the Site prompts or allows a User to create a username or profile, Users agree not to pick a username or provide any profile information that would impersonate someone else or that is likely to cause confusion with any other person or entity.
 The Site reserves the right to cancel a User account or to change a username or profile data at any time.
-Similarly, if the Site prompts or allows a User to create an avatar or upload a picture, User agrees not to use any image that impersonates some other person or entity, or that is otherwise likely to cause confusion.
+Similarly, if the Site allows comments or user input, or prompts or allows a User to create an avatar or upload a picture, User agrees not to use any image that impersonates some other person or entity, or that is otherwise likely to cause confusion.
 You are responsible for protecting your username and password for the Site, and you agree not to disclose it to any third party.
 We recommend that you use a password that is more than eight characters long.
 You are responsible for all activity on your account, whether or not you authorized it.
 You agree to inform us of unauthorized use of your account, by email to <emailfield>.
 You acknowledge that if you wish to protect your interactions with the Site, it is your responsibility to use a secure encrypted connection, virtual private network, or other appropriate measures.
 The Site’s own security measures are reasonable in terms of their level of protection, but are not helpful if the interactions of you or any other User with Site are not secure or private.